atk14/ColorField/README.md

 By default, ColorField renders ```<input type="text">``` in which values like ```#FFFFFF```, ```rgb(22,33,44)```, ```rgba(100,150,170,0.8)``` can be written.
 Nothing interesting...
 But ColorField is meant to be integrated with a nice color picker called Pickr (see https://github.com/Simonwep/pickr).

+Pickr can be installed using npm:

     npm install --save npm install @simonwep/pickr

+And a small js utility needs to be linked into the project:

     ln -s ../../../vendor/atk14/color-field/src/public/scripts/utils/color_picker_initializer.js public/scripts/utils/color_picker_initializer.js

 Now edit gulpfile-admin.js (or gulpfile.js):